SAML-Toolkits/php-saml/README.md

 ### SP setup ###

-The Onelogin's PHP Toolkit allows you to provide the settings info in two ways:
+The PHP Toolkit allows you to provide the settings info in two ways:

  * Use a `settings.php` file that we should locate at the base folder of the toolkit.